Eugene F. McDonald: Family

 McDonald married the former Inez Riddle but they divorced in 1947.
 In 1962, four years after the commander's death, his former wife Inez Riddle McDonald Neale sought to have the divorce set aside.
-There was a long and ugly trial played out in the local newspapers.
-The children sided with the mother but she was finally denied her request.
 The McDonald estate was estimated to be worth $30 million, but there were also lower estimates.
 Details of the decision were (McDonald v Neale) filed in 1962.
 It was ruled against claims his former wife petitioned for.
 The Illinois court ruling can be seen at this link McDonald Jr vs Neale.

 There were two children born to the marriage: daughter Jean Marianne and son Eugene McDonald III.
 The son, known as "Stormy", died from an apparently self-inflicted gunshot wound to the back of the head, on February 6, 1965.
 His body was brought back to Chicago from Arizona, where a funeral service was conducted.
 Prior to his death he was briefly married to Virginia Baker.